 White paper Design: Choosing a Size

 Even before the web, white papers were typically printed out on 8″x 11″ paper, which is why we still recommend designing them as such.
-Since your white papers are being sold or given away on the web as a download, it makes even more sense that you’d design for someone’s home or office printer.
+If your white papers are being sold or given away on the web as a download, it makes even more sense that you’d design for someone’s home or office printer.

 White paper Design: Choosing a Topic